diodesmelts/MobyComps/README.md

    - **Start Command**: `npm run start`
    - **Environment**: Node.js
    - **Environment Variables**: Copy from `.env.example` and set appropriate values
 5. Link your PostgreSQL database to the web service
 6. Deploy!

+For detailed step-by-step instructions, see the [DEPLOYMENT.md](DEPLOYMENT.md) guide.

+### Additional Deployment Guides

+- [Secrets Management Guide](docs/SECRETS_MANAGEMENT.md) - How to securely manage API keys and secrets
+- [Custom Domains Guide](docs/CUSTOM_DOMAINS.md) - How to set up custom domains for your application

 ### Environment Variables